 The financial reporting entity consists of a primary government and its component units.
 The District is a primary government because it is a special-purpose government that has a separately elected governing body, is legally separate and is fiscally independent of other state or local governments.
-Furthermore, there are no component units combined with the District for financial statement presentation purposes, and the District is not included in any other governmental reporting entity.
+Furthermore, the District is not included in any other governmental reporting entity.
 Consequently, the District's financial statements include the funds of those organizational entities for which its elected governing board is financially accountable.